Search this website

 But he is a Jew, which is one inwardly; and circumcision is that of the heart, in the Spirit, and not in the letter; whose praise is not of men, but of God."

-Spiritual circumcision removes "the flesh" and allows God to write his word, "with the Spirit of the living God; not in tablets of stone, but in the fleshy tablets of the heart."
-(2 Corinthians 3:3).
-Thus Paul wrote concerning the Jews, "the Gentiles have been made partakers of their spiritual things," (Romans 15:27), which is also confirmed elsewhere (Romans 9:4-8).
+Spiritual circumcision removes "the flesh" and allows God to write his word, "with the Spirit of the living God; not in tablets of stone, but in the fleshy tablets of the heart" (2 Corinthians 3:3).
+Thus Paul wrote concerning the Jews, "the Gentiles have been made partakers of their spiritual things" (Romans 15:27), which is also confirmed elsewhere (Romans 9:4-8).
 This therefore included the law, for "the law is spiritual" (Romans 7:14).

 Again Paul described all Christians as branches of an olive tree (Romans 11:16-25), where Jews were described as natural branches (v24), some of which were broken off through unbelief (v20), showing that the olive tree is symbolically Jewish.
-When he talked about the Gentiles (v13), he likened them to branches which were, "cut out of the olive tree which is wild by nature, and were grafted contrary to nature into a good olive tree:" (v24).
+When he talked about the Gentiles (v13), he likened them to branches which were, "cut out of the olive tree which is wild by nature, and were grafted contrary to nature into a good olive tree" (v24).
 Gentiles have to become partakers of the same "Jewish" root in order to survive, and the attachment to the olive tree for both natural and wild branches is by faith (Romans 11:20).
 Similarly, Jesus also described himself as the "true vine" (John 15:1), in which both Jews and Gentiles would have to abide in order to bear fruit (John 15:4).
-Those who do not abide in that vine would be cast forth and burned in the fire (John 15:6).
-Paul also went to great lengths to make the point that "there is no difference between the Jew and the Greek:" (Romans 10:13), but that we are all part of the same body (Ephesians 2:11-22; Colossians 3:9-11).
-Finally on this same point, there are no Gentile gates to the new Jerusalem (Revelation 21:10-13; #4.027), so if we do not become spiritual Jews, how then will we be able to enter?
+Those who do not abide in that vine would be cast away and burned in the fire (John 15:6).
+Paul also went to great lengths to make the point that "there is no difference between the Jew and the Greek" (Romans 10:13), but that we are all part of the same body (Ephesians 2:11-22; Colossians 3:9-11).
+Finally on this same point, there are no Gentile gates to the New Jerusalem (Revelation 21:10-13), so if we do not become spiritual Jews, how then will we be able to enter?

 (James Strong 8452) תּוֹרָה , tôrâh, to-raw"; from 3384; a precept or statute, esp. the Decalogue or Pentateuch:- law (219x).

 The Decalogue refers to the Ten Commandments, and the Pentateuch refers to the first 5 books of the bible written by Moses.
-Therefore, in many places the word "torah" obviously refers to, or includes the ten commandments, even as it does in the promise of the New Covenant (Jeremiah 31:33).
+Therefore, in many places the word "torah" obviously refers-to, or includes the ten commandments, even as it does in the promise of the New Covenant (Jeremiah 31:33).

-Which had the golden censer, and the ark of the covenant overlaid round about with gold, in which was the golden pot that had manna, and Aaron's rod that budded, and the tablets of the covenant;"
+Which had the golden censer, and the ark of the covenant overlaid round about with gold, in which was the golden pot that had manna, and Aaron's rod that budded, and the tablets of the covenant."

-The second was the manna which appeared in the wilderness:
+The second was the manna which appeared in the wilderness.

-This manna was also a type of Christ;
+This manna was also a type of Christ.

 (John 6:31-35) "Our fathers ate manna in the desert; as it is written, He gave them bread from heaven to eat.